baconbrad/nw-boilerplate/README.md

 # NW Boilerplate
-Just a boilerplate with the goal of quickly testing new NW.js builds with minimal requirements.
+Just a boilerplate for quickly testing new NW.js builds with minimal requirements.